Eric's Club: Closing

 The club lasted until March 1980 when it was raided by police for alleged drug offences.
 The final acts that night where The Psychedelic Furs supported by Wah!
 Heat.
 Wah!
 Heat's performance was recorded for a John Peel session, and the poem "The Last Night of Erics (A small opera in the making)" was penned by Rob Jones.
 Later the club reopened as Bradys, to last some 12 months before closing.

 Current status

-The original venue building was until mid-2011 (see below) part of the local 'trendy' orientated bar/club culture playing contemporary pop/dance music and is still on Mathew Street, which has an annual festival to promote Liverpool music.
+Until mid-2011 (see below), the original venue building was part of the local bar/club culture playing contemporary pop/dance music.
+Mathew Street, where the building is located, has an annual festival to promote Liverpool music.
 The club's main members entrance was situated below (though slightly to the right) of the Beatles Mural sculpture on Mathew Street, which is featured on the wall, opposite the current Cavern club.

-In October 2011, a new venue called ‘Erics Live’ was opened by a local Liverpool business person and entertainment consultant Ethan Allen.
-Although occupying the same location, the new owner and venue have no connection with the original club.
-The venture, and use of the name and logo, was condemned by a founding owner and many members of the original club, and has since closed.
-The venue reopened once again shortly after, this time under different ownership, but taking a direction back to the building's original roots of showcasing local live music every night, Eric's can be visited seven nights a week on Mathew Street.
+The original venue reopened once again shortly after, under different ownership, with OMD returning to play a one off gig on the opening night.
+Once again showcasing local live music, Eric's can be visited seven nights a week on Mathew Street.